OmeRichWeizmann/omer-intro-to-lab-automation/Project4-Overhead-with-2-pins/README.md

 - connect the pins to two inputs in the logic analyzer and don't forget to add the ground connection from the Arduino to the logic analyzer.

 ## Exercise 1
-- measure the delay between the two digitalWrite() functions using the logic analyzer. --- A: The delay is about 3.5 microseconds
-Paste screenshots below:
+- measure the delay between the two digitalWrite() functions using the logic analyzer. --- A: The delay is ~3.6 microseconds Paste screenshots below:

 ![alt text](digital_write_delay.PNG) ![alt text](Omer_Capture.PNG)